What are the Deadliest Roads in Missouri?

 Missouri Route 21 (MO 21), often called Highway 21 by locals, is a relatively short north-south non-interstate highway.
 Highway 21 starts in Affton (south of St. Louis) and ends at the Arkansas state line, continuing as Arkansas Highway 115.

 Although it is only 188 miles long, Highway 21 is one of the deadliest roads in Missouri, due in part to what is historically and popularly known as the “Missouri Blood Alley.”
 The name references other routes in the United States that have received similar nicknames (e.g., the infamous California State Route 37).

-The Missouri Blood Alley is a 28-mile stretch of Highway 21, beginning just past the Meramec River and the St. Louis county line and ending in De Soto, MO.
-Highway 21 was once known for its famous warning sign, “Missouri’s Most Dangerous Highway,” due to its historically high fatality rate.
+The Missouri Blood Alley is a 28-mile stretch of Highway 21, beginning just past the Meramec River and the St. Louis county line and ending in De Soto, MO and has a historically high fatality rate.

 Despite efforts to modernize the highway and bring it up to multi-lane freeway standards, MO 21 remains known as the “Blood Alley.”
-The ominous stretch of road saw 18 accidents causing fatalities or injuries from 2006 to 2016.
+The ominous stretch of road saw 18 accidents causing fatalities or injuries between 2006 and 2016.

 INJURED IN A SERIOUS CRASH?
 CONTACT OUR MISSOURI PERSONAL INJURY ATTORNEYS

 Since 1973, Cofman Townsley has helped countless families in Missouri and Southern Illinois obtain the compensation they need after serious and even deadly motor vehicle crashes.
 Our team of Missouri car accident lawyers has been proudly representing the interests of our clients for over four decades.
 If you or someone you love was injured in a car accident and needs legal help, contact us today for a free initial case review.